tomgibara/bits/README.md

 Overview
 --------

-Full documentation is available via the javadocs packaged with the release, but this is an overview of some the of the key abstractions.
+Full documentation is available via the [javadocs][0] packaged with the release, but this is an overview of some the of the key abstractions.
 All the classes named below are found in the `com.tomgibara.bits` package: